Nils Dörgeloh

-Nils Doergelo (born Nils Dörgeloh; December 25, 1979) is a German actor.
+Nils Dörgeloh (born 25 December 1979) is a German actor.

 Life

-Nils Doergelo has trained at the Schule für Schauspiel Hamburg and at the William Esper Studio in New York City.
+Nils Dörgeloh has trained at the Schule für Schauspiel Hamburg and at the William Esper Studio in New York City.
 He later studied at the Michael Chekhov Acting Studio in Berlin.
 He also took acting lessons in Los Angeles.

-In 2013, Nils Doergelo made his movie debut in Marco Kreuzpaintner’s comedy Coming In, alongside Kostja Ullmann and Aylin Tezel.
+In 2013, Nils Dörgeloh made his movie debut in Marco Kreuzpaintner’s comedy Coming In, alongside Kostja Ullmann and Aylin Tezel.
 His first big screen appearance was in Beck's Last Summer with Christian Ulmen debuted in German cinemas in 2015.

-Since 2017 Nils Doergelo is a series regular in the comedy series Jerks alongside Christian Ulmen and Fahri Yardim.
+Since 2017 Nils Dörgeloh is a series regular in the comedy series Jerks alongside Christian Ulmen and Fahri Yardim.

 He received the Quotenmeter Fernsehpreis as Best supporting actor for his portrayal of Jacob.

 Since January 2017 the series can be streamed on maxdome.
 In February 2017 it was broadcast on ProSieben.

-Currently Nils Doergelo is involved in the SWR series Labaule und Erben, which will be shot until mid-December 2017.
+Currently Nils Dörgeloh is involved in the SWR series Labaule und Erben, which will be shot until mid-December 2017.
 The story is based on an idea by Harald Schmidt and the script is written by Richard Kropf, Bob Konrad and Hanno Hackford, the authors of 4 Blocks.
-Nils Doergelo is working on the project together with actor Uwe Ochsenknecht and director Boris Kunz (Hindafing).
+Nils Dörgeloh is working on the project together with actor Uwe Ochsenknecht and director Boris Kunz (Hindafing).